ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 # Red Hat OpenShift 4.7 user provider infrastructure installation
 {: #openshift-runbook-runbook-install-intro}

-Red Hat OpenShift 4 introduced the following concepts:
+{{site.data.keyword.redhat_openshift_full}} 4 introduced the following concepts:

 * Installer Provisioned Infrastructure (IPI) - For use on supported platforms, only AWS currently.
 The installer provisions the underlying infrastructure for the cluster and it configures the cluster.
 * User Provisioned Infrastructure (UPI) - For use on bare metal, vSphere, and other clouds that do not support IPI.
-The user is required to provision the infrastructure; compute, network, storage that the OpenShift cluster is hosted on.
+The user is required to provision the infrastructure; compute, network, storage that the {{site.data.keyword.redhat_openshift_notm}} cluster is hosted on.
 The installer configures only the cluster.

-These instructions use the OpenShift installer in the UPI mode.
+These instructions use the {{site.data.keyword.redhat_openshift_notm}} installer in the UPI mode.
 Terraform is used to provision the seven VMs for the bootstrap, control-plane, and compute nodes.
 The following process is completed:

-1. A `yaml` file is created that is processed by the OpenShift installer.
+1. A `yaml` file is created that is processed by the {{site.data.keyword.redhat_openshift_notm}} installer.
 2. The installer is run and creates a number of files, including the Ignition files.
 The Ignition files are used to configure the bootstrap, control-plane, and compute nodes at the first start.
 3. The Ignition file for the bootstrap node is copied to the NGINX default directory on the bastion node so that the bootstrap node can fetch it on the first start.
 4. The Ignition Terraform file is updated with the DNS server.
 5. The `terraform.tfvars` file is created to hold the variables for the Terraform installation.
 6. Terraform is run, which provisions the VMs.
-The VMs are started, configured, and the OpenShift cluster is created.
+The VMs are started, configured, and the {{site.data.keyword.redhat_openshift_notm}} cluster is created.

-For more information about installing the OpenShift user provider infrastructure, see [Installing a cluster on vSphere with user-provisioned infrastructure](https://docs.openshift.com/container-platform/4.7/installing/installing_vsphere/installing-vsphere.html){: external}.
+For more information about installing the {{site.data.keyword.redhat_openshift_notm}} user provider infrastructure, see [Installing a cluster on vSphere with user-provisioned infrastructure](https://docs.openshift.com/container-platform/4.7/installing/installing_vsphere/installing-vsphere.html){: external}.

-## Creating the OpenShift Installer yaml file
+## Creating the Red Hat OpenShift Installer yaml file
 {: #openshift-runbook-runbook-install-yaml}

 Use the following table to document the parameters you need for your deployment.
 Examples are shown that match the deployment described in this document.

 * The SSH key can be copied after it is displayed by using the command: `cat /root/.ssh/id_rsa.pub`.
-* The pull secret collected from Red Hat.
-For more information, see [OpenShift infrastructure providers](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){: external}(requires logging in to your Red Hat account).
+* The pull secret collected from {{site.data.keyword.redhat_full}}.
+For more information, see [{{site.data.keyword.redhat_openshift_notm}} infrastructure providers](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){: external}(requires logging in to your {{site.data.keyword.redhat_notm}} account).

 | Parameters | Example | Your deployment |
 |:---------- |:------- |:--------------- |